Newtonian limit of Einsteinian gravity: from dynamics of Solar system to dynamics of stars in spiral galaxies: Role of General Relativity and Quantum Mechanics in Solar System Dynamics (General Discussion)

 Since by design $\omega(k,n)=-\omega(n,k),$ the above equation can be rewritten in a symmetric form as

-In such a form it is known as the honeycomb equation (condition) in current mathematics literature [33-35] where it was rediscovered totally independently of \ Heisenberg's \ key quantum mechanical paper\ and, apparently, with different purposes in mind.
-Connections between \ mathematical results of Knutson and Tao [33-35] and those of Heisenberg were noticed and discussed in recent papers by Kholodenko [36,37].
+In such a form it is known as the honeycomb equation (condition) in current mathematics literature [$34-36$] where it was rediscovered entirely independently of \ Heisenberg's \ key quantum mechanical paper\ and, apparently, with different purposes in mind.
+Connections between \ mathematical results of Knutson and Tao [$34-36$] and those of Heisenberg were noticed and developed in recent papers by Kholodenko [$37,38$].
 We would like to use some results from these works now.
+It should be noted though that, unlike Schr\"{o}dinger's paper, whose results are discussed in any textbook on quantum mechanics, the key Heisenberg's work [$28$] still had not found its place in the textbooks.
+To fix this deficiency, and attempt was made recently in [$39$]. \ In spite of this, to our knowledge, Heisenberg's paper is largely unfamiliar among physics educated readers, perhaps, because of the fact that technically Schr\"{o}dinger's approach to quantum mechanics superficially is looking much simpler and because it is widely believed that both approaches are equivalent.

-We begin by noticing that Eq.(7b) due to its purely combinatorial origin does not contain the Plank's constant $\hbar$.
+We begin our discussion of Heisenberg's ideas by noticing that Eq.(7b) due to its purely combinatorial origin does not contain the Plank's constant $\hbar$.
 Such fact is of major importance for this work since the condition Eq.
-(4) can be equivalently rewritten in the form of Eq.(7b), where $\omega(n,m)=\omega_{n}-\omega_{m}$.
+(4) can be equivalently rewritten in the form of Eq.(7b), where $\omega(n,m)=\omega _{n}-\omega_{m}$.
 It would be quite unnatural to think of the Planck's constant in this case.

 Eq.
 (7b) looks almost trivial and yet, it is sufficient for restoration of all quantum mechanics.
-Indeed, in his paper of October 7th of 1925, Dirac [38], \ being aware of Heisenberg's key paper\footnote{This paper was sent to Dirac by Heisenberg himself prior to its publication.}, streamlined Heisenberg's results and \ introduced \ notations which are in use up to this day.
+Indeed, in his paper of October 7th of 1925, Dirac [$40$], \ being aware of Heisenberg's key paper\footnote{This paper was sent to Dirac by Heisenberg himself prior to its publication.}, streamlined Heisenberg's results and \ introduced \ notations which are in use up to this day.
 He noticed that the combinatorial law given by Eq.(7a) for frequencies, when used in the Fourier expansions for composition of observables, leads to the multiplication rule $a(nm)b(mk)=ab(nk)$ for the Fourier amplitudes for these observables.
 In general, in accord with Heisenberg's assumptions, one expects that $ab(nk)\neq ba(nk).$ Such a multiplication rule is typical for matrices.
-In the traditional quantum mechanical language such matrix elements are written as $<n\mid\hat{O}\mid m>\exp(i\omega(n,m)t)$ so that Eq.(7.b) is equivalent to the matrix statement
+In traditional quantum mechanical language such matrix elements are written as $<n\mid\hat{O}\mid m>\exp(i\omega(n,m)t)$ so that Eq.(7.b) is equivalent to the matrix statement